CrossRoadsOptics/crossroadoptics.github.io/metrics.md

 <img src="/img/metrics/turningCounts.jpg" width="70%">
 <p>Vehicle turning counts for an intersection</p>
 </center>
-Turning counts have been proven to be crucial is understanding the importance of traffic lights at intersections.
+Turning counts have been proven to be crucial in understanding the importance of traffic lights at intersections.
 Automating them up to this point has proven difficult, but our algorithm has shown great success in determining the pathing of vehicles in an intersection.

 ## Comparisons over Time and Distance
 <center>
 <img src="/img/metrics/comparePercentiles.jpg" width="70%">
-<p>Speed comparison counts for different time periods</p>
+<p>Speed comparison counts for day versus night</p>
 </center>
 We know that understanding the data at one point might not enough, so we can compare data at an intersection over time, allowing a software user to understand the differences in day and night, or weekday and weekend traffic.
 If understanding the differences between two  intersections is more in line with what you want, we can compare the data between them to better highlight problematic roadways.